ucfopen/UDOIT/README.md

 Please refer to the [Canvas API Policy](http://www.canvaslms.com/policies/api-policy) before using this application, as it makes heavy use of the Canvas API.

 ### LTI Security
-UDOIT uses the security processes built into the LTI specification to ensure that users are only accessing UDOIT from within your instance of Canvas.
-There are two values that need to be set in order for this security process to work.
-These values should be different from each other.
-You will use them again when you are installing the LTI in Canvas.
+UDOIT uses the trust built into the LTI v1.1 specification to authorize usage from within your LMS.
+LTI v1.1 requires a strong key and secret for this security process to work.
+You will need the key and secret when setting up the LTI tool in the LMS.

 Edit `config/localConfig.php`: